 You can use RaidSet Hierarchy feature to view the Volume Set information (Refer to Section 5.6.1).

-NOTE: In Quick Create, your Raid Set is automatically configured based on the number of disks in your system (maximum 32 disks per Raid Set).
-Use the Raid Set Function and Volume Set Function if you prefer to create customized Raid Set and Volume Set.
+NOTE: In Quick Create your Raid Set is automatically configured based on the number of disks in your system.
+Use the Raid Set Function and Volume Set Function if you prefer to customize the Raid Set and Volume Set.